Walther Wüst: Biography

 As one of the heads of a Nazi organization committed to studying the Aryan and Nordic past, Wüst collaborated with scholars from the Saarforschungsgemeinschaft (Saarland Research Community) at the University of Bonn.
 These scholars and other members committed to the Nazi version of Ostforschung also worked with faculty at the Institut für die geschichtliche Landeskunde der Rheinlande (Institute for the Historical Geography of the Rhineland).
 Correspondingly, Wüst appears as a key figure within the SS's ideological-scientific apparatus, specifically through his role in the Ahnenerbe.
 Alongside Wolfram Sievers, he was responsible for recruiting figures like August Hirt and Bruno Beger, who carried out racially motivated anatomical research under SS auspices.

 Wüst emphasized the role of universities by theoretically legitimizing the Third Reich’s dominance over Europe.
 Enthralled by the overwhelming force of the German Wehrmacht, he began contemplating the post-war future and the responsibilities of German academics within it.
 He was certain that National Socialist scholarship would once again become Praeceptor Europae—Europe’s teacher—and play a vital role in securing Nazi Germany’s supremacy throughout the coming millennium.
-His commitment to the Nazi cause reveals itself even further when as rector of the University of Munich, he was directly involved in the arrest of Hans and Sophie Scholl, handing them over to the Gestapo.
+His commitment to the Nazi cause reveals itself even further when as rector of the Ludwig-Maximilians-Universität München, he was directly involved in the arrest of Hans and Sophie Scholl, handing them over to the Gestapo.

 Soviet archived diary entries from Himmler between 1941 and 1942, reveal that Wüst was present and acted as a translator for a meeting between the Reichsführer-SS and the Indian nationalist Subhas Chandra Bose.
 Wüst also appears in diary entries when Himmler was meeting with Dr. Sigmund Rascher about his high-altitude experiments at Dachau and shortly thereafter, he accompanied Himmler to review the extermination process at Auschwitz.
 Another example of Wüst's prominence within the Nazi regime was not only evidenced by his presence at Himmler's side, but when Reinhard Heydrich was murdered and his body returned to Germany for burial, it was Wüst who gave the SS leader's funeral oration.